core-wg/groupcomm-bis/draft-ietf-core-groupcomm-bis.md

 Furthermore, the reverse-proxy can actually stand in for (and thus prevent to directly reach) only the whole set of servers in the group, or also each of those individual servers (e.g. if acting as firewall).

-For a reverse-proxy that forwards a request to a group of servers over IP multicast, the same as defined in Section 5.7.3 of {{RFC7252}} hold, with the following additions.
+For a reverse-proxy that forwards a request to a group of servers over IP multicast, the same considerations as defined in Section 5.7.3 of {{RFC7252}} hold, with the following additions:

 * The same issues defined in {{sec-proxy-forward}} for a forward proxy apply and have to be addressed, e.g. using the method defined in {{I-D.tiloca-core-groupcomm-proxy}}.